-- symptoms of stroke, such as paralysis or loss of muscle control in the face or an extremity
+- symptoms of stroke, such as paralysis or a loss of muscle control in the face or an extremity

-- blood in the urine
+- blood in your urine

-However, sometimes a high reading can occur and then your numbers will return to normal.
+However, sometimes a high reading can occur temporarily and then your numbers will return to normal.
 If your blood pressure measures at this level, your doctor will likely take a second reading after a few minutes have passed.
 A second high reading indicates that you’ll need treatment either as soon as possible or immediately depending on whether or not you have any of the symptoms described above.

 The following preventive measures can help lower or stave off high blood pressure: